CointreauFizz/cp1406projectTCMC/README.md

 ## Built With

-* HTML 5 and CSS 3 - Preferred language used.
+* HTML 5 and CSS 3 - language used.
-* Javascript - Preferred language used.
+* Javascript - language used.
 * Bootstrap - Web framework used

 ## Authors